Inverse Excitation Hierarchy in Doubly-Heavy Tetraquarks within the Diquark Model: Results

 We find that the mass of the light $(ud)$ diquark is slightly lower in our approach, whereas its excitation energy between the ground and first excited state is approximately $200$ MeV smaller.
 The deviation in absolute energies can be attributed to the different modeling methods, but the reduced excitation gap is particularly noteworthy.
 Since no independent reference value for the $(cc)$ diquark mass is available, we use our predicted value as input for the $T_{cc}$ calculation in the alternative framework.

 The obtained $T_{cc}$ mass spectrum is visualized in Fig.~\ref{fig:spectrum_Tcc}.
 Here, $T_{cc}^{\rm DQM}$ corresponds to our results within the DQM, whereas $T_{cc}^{\rm EFT}$ are the chiral EFT ones \cite{PhysRevD.102.014004_Spectrum_of_singly_heavy_baryons__Kim} depicted as a reference.
-The $T_{cc}^{\rm DQM}$ spectrum shows that the $\rho$-mode excitation lies between the $\rho_{cc}$- and $\lambda$-modes, which contrasts with naive HO intuition.
+We note that our predicted values for the $T_{cc}$ ground state are lower than the $3875$~MeV~\cite{ParticleDataGroup} measured by experiments.
+This is due to our model approximation, in which we neglect concrete coupled-channel dynamics, possible pair creation, three-body forces, and more.
+However, in this study, we are not interested in the correct, real values but rather in the ordering of the different modes and possible anomalies, i.e., that the $\rho$-mode may be lighter than the $\lambda$-mode.\footnote{The same argumentation applies later to the different investigated cases.} The $T_{cc}^{\rm DQM}$ spectrum shows that the $\rho$-mode excitation lies between the $\rho_{cc}$- and $\lambda$-modes, which contrasts with naive HO intuition.
 Meanwhile, $T_{cc}^{\rm EFT}$ obeys the naive hierarchy where the $\rho$-mode excitation energy is greater than the $\lambda$-mode one.
 It should be noted that the mass spectrum predicted by the three-body light-antidiquark--heavy-quark ansatz with the Yoshida potential \cite{PhysRevD.92.114029_Spectrum_of_heavy_baryons__Yoshida} and the chiral EFT also leads to the naive hierarchy of Ref.~\cite{PhysRevD.102.014004_Spectrum_of_singly_heavy_baryons__Kim} and Ref.~\cite{PhysRevD.105.074021__Kim_Oka}, respectively.

 In the HO model (see App.~\ref{app:HO}), the oscillator frequencies are evaluated by

 with the following ratios,

 and